How to Make a Budget (2025–2026 Guide)

 Step 2: List Your Fixed Expenses

-Next, list all recurring bills that stay mostly the same each month:
+Recurring bills that stay mostly the same:

 - Rent or mortgage

-- Insurance (health, auto, renters, etc.)
+- Insurance

 - Minimum debt payments